mjkrause/utils/README.md

 ### Using Mike D'Arcy's `bdbag`
 (as of 2018-10-08)
+The above can be cut short by using the `bdbag` package.
 Once you have the two tokens make `~/.bdbag/keychain.json` look like so
 ```JSON[
   {
     "uri": "https://bags.fair-research.org/",